uptrace/bun-docs/docs/postgres/zero-downtime-migrations.md

 ## Don't add column with NOT NULL

-`ADD column NOT NULL` query fails on tables that already have some data, because existing rows does not have the column which means `NULL`.
+Queries like `ADD column NOT NULL` fail on tables that already have some rows.
+Because existing rows do not have values for the newly added column, PostgreSQL refuses to add the column.

 ```sql
 > ALTER TABLE test ADD COLUMN foo text NOT NULL;